geolffreym/Syrup/readme/CORE.md

 **Attribute `.$fn` in Syrup**

-*You also have the option of creating plugins using the object context using Syrup Core.*
+*You also have the option of creating plugins using the object context using Syrup Syrup.*

 ```js